Adilahmdn84/efficient-quantification-dynamo-scripts/README.md

 # Dynamo For Quantification Revit
 REMINDER: If you’ve downloaded this script, please consider starring this repo or feel free to leave a comment like “Downloaded and tested, great work!” to let me know it's helping others.
 Thank You

-Dynamo scripts developed for automating the quantification analysis of doors, windows, floor finishes, and brick walls in Autodesk Revit.
+Dynamo scripts developed for automating the quantification analysis of doors, windows, floor finishes, floor concrete and brick walls in Autodesk Revit.
 # Dynamo Scripts for Efficient Quantification in Revit

 ## Project Overview